Arch Body Pulse

 • Starting Position: Lie face down on the ground with your arms overhead extended and legs extended.

-• Execution: Simultaneously raise your chest and legs off the floor as high as you can, creating an arch in your back.
-Hold this position briefly, then return to the starting position without losing tension.
+• Execution: Initiate the movement by raising your chest and legs off the floor as high as possible, creating an arch in your back.
+Hold this position briefly, then return to the starting position with control.

 • Repetition: Repeat the movement for your desired number of repetitions.